infinum/qa-handbook/Tools/Using Postman.md

 5. Execute request
 6. In response to a request, switch to the **Test Results** tab

-	Here you should see the test "Status code is 200" marked as PASS.
+Inside Test Results tab you should see the test "Status code is 200" marked as PASS.

 ![Postman_status200.png](/img/Postman_status200.png)